The Christian Post’s “Editorial Advisors” Surprised to Learn of Company’s Crimes

 Parsons participated in a national press event The Christian Post organized in 2010, and has spoken at chapel services at Olivet University.

-Parson says he does not share the concern that many other evangelicals have about David Jang’s theology.
+Parsons says he does not share the concern that many other evangelicals have about David Jang’s theology.

 “I understand the theological concerns evangelicals have about Dr. Jang.
 I’ve met him three times, and talked briefly to him.
 My discussions with the leaders at The Christian Post and Olivet University took away my concerns.”

-Parson attributes criticism of Jang’s theology to “things that happened—and got press—years ago that were misunderstandings, mistakes, or misstatements by young, zealous Korean followers of Jang.”
+Parsons attributes criticism of Jang’s theology to “things that happened—and got press—years ago that were misunderstandings, mistakes, or misstatements by young, zealous Korean followers of Jang.”